bmw-tech/widget_driver/README.md

 # WidgetDriver

-Provides a MVVM-style presentation layer framework for Flutter which can `drive` your `widgets`. 🚙💨
+A Flutter presentation layer framework, which will clean up your

-**NOTE: This package is still in BETA.**
+widget code and make your widgets testable without the need for thousands of mock objects.
+Let's go driving! 🚙💨

+The `WidgetDriver` framework is built up on different dart packages.
+The core package which contains the actual framework is the `widget_driver`.
+Then there are some helper packages which support with code generation and making testing easier.

+Here is an overview of all the packages:

 ## widget_driver

 - [Source code](widget_driver)

-The core package which provides the WidgetDriver framework.
+The core package which provides the `WidgetDriver` framework.

 Import it into your pubspec `dependencies:` section.